AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/custom_udf.md

 ## `to_decimal_informatica()`

 Purpose
-: Convert a free-form string into a Python float replicating common Informatica `TO_DECIMAL` behaviors.
+: Converts a string to a decimal value, replicating the behavior of Informatica's TO_DECIMAL function.

 Behavior summary
-: - Returns `None` when input is `None`.
+:   - If the string starts with numeric characters (or a minus sign), it parses until the first non-numeric character.
-- Returns `0.0` for empty string or when the first character is non-numeric (excluding leading `-`).
+    - If the first character is non-numeric (excluding a minus sign), it returns 0.0.
+    - If the input is NULL (None), it returns None.
+    - If the input is an empty string, it returns 0.0.
-- Replaces `,` with `.` to support comma decimal separators before parsing.
+    - If the string uses a comma (,) as a decimal separator, it is converted to a dot (.) before parsing.
-- Extracts the leading numeric token (optional fractional part) and returns it as a float.

 Args
 : - `input_str (str or None)`: The input string to convert.